 Need for Speed: Heat uses the versatile Electronic Arts Frostbite engine, and the results are positive, although with some irregularities.
 At night, the game looks great, and the neon-coloured artistic design feels excellent, but during the day, there are quite a few shortcomings.
 With the sun outside, in general, we find areas that look great, and times of day in which the lighting is very colourful, but there are also areas where the poor draw-distance reveals very low-resolution textures or moments in which the lighting sins flat.
 We must highlight the implementation of the HDR, which seems to us that it contributes a lot to the set, although it has no configuration option, so we can only pray because it fits well in the specifications of our screen.
 As a note, it works at 30 images per second, but we don’t think it’s a problem for driving.

 In sound, the game is cautious.
 In the workshop, we can roar the engine simply to hear how it sounds when modifying it, and we can even adjust the noise of our exhaust pipe.
-It comes to us, as usual by EA, dubbed into Spanish, and we must recognize that they have done an excellent job of adapting the street jargon of this type of game without sounding ridiculous.
+It comes to us, as usual by EA, and we must recognize that they have done an excellent job of adapting the street jargon of this type of game without sounding ridiculous.
 Of course, the voice of the male protagonist (you can also choose a female one) does not stop convincing us, since it sounds a bit reluctant as if life were being played in illegal races because they have cancelled another better plan.
 To top it off, we have a licensed soundtrack that fits perfectly with the atmosphere, combining reggaeton with hip hop and electronics to add a remarkable list of almost 60 songs.

 perhaps, after reading this text, the sensations are very negative, when it is true that Need for Speed: Heat does some things well, and, after all, it entertains.
 Still, as great fans of the saga and driving in general, we are disappointed to see how Ghost Games is unable to regain control.
 Each title they take receives lower scores, and the study seems unable to react; instead of trying to correct what is wrong, they get something new, hoping that this distracts us from the greater evil.
 Hopefully, in two years, to celebrate its tenth anniversary and to debut in the new generation, Ghost Games can prove its worth with a delivery at the height of the best Need for Speed.